 Affectionately known as the “Forgotten Coast,” Florida’s alluring Panhandle is littered with pristine undeveloped beaches, quiet barrier islands, small fishing towns, and quaint beach-side cities.
-The white powdery sand and emerald waters make the perfect backdrop for a day of swimming, snorkeling, kayaking, fishing, or diving and their close proximity to each other makes it possible to easily explore them all.
+The white powdery sand and emerald waters make the perfect backdrop for a day of swimming, snorkeling, kayaking, fishing, or diving and their close proximity to each other make it possible to easily explore them all.
 For a truly off-the-radar beach vacation away from the masses, head to one of these gorgeous beaches on the Gulf Coast of northwest Florida.

 With 27 miles of stunning white quartz sandy beaches, Panama City Beach is more than its past reputation of college-age students on Spring Break.
-Surfers, divers, and nature lovers will be able to appreciate the vast amount of opportunities to explore.
+Surfers, divers, and nature lovers will be able to appreciate the vast amount of opportunities to explore the outdoors.
 Hire diving gear to explore the “Wreck Diving Capital of the South,” take a boat out to gawk at the frolicking dolphin pods, or hop on a sunset boat tour for a relaxing view of the area.
 For a more secluded getaway, take a water shuttle to Shell Island, relax on nearby Mexico Beach, or witness wildlife in their natural habitat in St. Andrews State Park.